 For faculty and other employees seeking resources to assist as we work remotely, please consult with your director, dean, or vice president.
 Faculty needing to access instructional materials from their offices or academic spaces for the purpose of recorded instruction should contact their deans.

-This is Westchester County, the original epicenter of the COVID-19 outbreak in the hardest-hit state in the nation.
-We took extreme steps to flatten the curve, and it is working.
+This is Westchester County, the original epicenter of the COVID-19 outbreak in one of the hardest-hit states in the nation.
+We took extreme steps to flatten the curve and limit exposure to COVID-19 on our campus, and it is working.
 To keep our students, employees, and community safe, we will monitor guidance of health officials and update our plans when needed.
 We will take steps so that our students can be comfortable in focusing on the continuation of their studies and the attainment of their goals.
 We are #VikingStrong.

 Stay informed at www.sunywcc.edu and stay healthy!

 Pandemic Response Team

 A Westchester Community College Preparedness Response Team is working closely with the relevant areas of the college to respond to this evolving situation including updating the College’s Pandemic Preparedness Plan.
 The team members are as follows.

 - Provost and Vice President of Academic Affairs - Dr. Vanessa Morest